nathan-at-least/tally-coin-poll/README.md

 https://forum.zcashcommunity.com/t/coin-holder-polling-instructions/40170

+There are two utilities:

+- [`tally.py`](#tally) uses `zcashd` to generate tally results in CSV format.
+- [`google-sheets-updater.py`](#google-sheets-updater) uses `tally.py` and Google APIs to update a Google Sheets with the tally results.

-## tally.py
+## tally

-This script calculates the tally results by querying a local `zcashd` instance.
+The `tally.py` script calculates the tally results by querying a local `zcashd` instance.
 It has the viewing key for the specific poll linked above so that it should "just work" out of the box.

 ### Guide